stevavoliajvar/stop_cloudflare/PEOPLE.md

+"VoterSuppression of Tor users in Idaho by CloudFlare(CAPTCHA not even an option)" by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104463713187647927)

+"Patreon, Liberapay, & OpenCollective are all privacy & netneutrality abusing CloudFlare sites.
+Patreon also takes the liberty of snooping on the clipboards of donors ( OpenCollective has the nerve to allow CloudFlare (a profit-driven corporation) to use their platform to ask for donations.
+WTF is wrong with ppl." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104462978884526630)

 "Warning to Patreon patrons-- the app a bit on the snoopy side (grabs a copy of your clipboard when you start their app): Also note that Patreon's website is MitMd by cloudflare" by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104458011125211004)